jeanshanchik/KVKRepo/Git Collaboration Files/MergeConflicts.md

 ## Merge Conflicts

 What causes a merge conflict?
-Something as simple as a person deleting a file you're working on, or when changes are made to a line of code that you are currently working on.
+When faced with one, it is best to understand what actually happened.
+For example, did someone delete a file you're working on?
+Or did someone modify a line of code that you are currently working on?
 Essentially, a conflict arises when Git has competing commits and needs someone's input to determine which commit to incorporate into the final merge.

 You can resolve a merge conflict on GitHub itself only if it is caused by competing line changes.
 All other merge conflicts must be resolved locally on the command line.